iflytek/cino/README_EN.md

 | **CINO-large** | 71.3 | 68.6 |

 > Note: there is no official train/dev/test split in this dataset.
 We split the dataset with the ratio of 8:1:1.
 Our splits are available at [data/TNCC](data/TNCC/).
+The version "with_space_separated" reserves the spaces provided by the original author, but in our paper, we use the version "without_space_separated" where the spaces for separation have been removed.
 >

 ### Wiki-Chinese-Minority